ellemouton/bolts/bolt-taproot-gossip.md

 This document aims to update the gossip protocol defined in [BOLT 7][bolt-7] to allow for advertisement and verification of taproot channels.
-An entirely new set of gossip messages are defined that use [BIP-340][bip-340] signatures and that use a purely TLV based schema.
+An entirely new set of gossip messages are defined that use [BIP-340][bip-340] signatures and that use a mostly TLV based structure.

 ## Overview